 Properly dispose of all waste materials.
 Used calibration solutions, in general, may be rinsed down a sink with water after consideration of the wastewater treatment system available to that sink.
-Material safety data sheets (MSDS) that are sent with manufacturer purchased calibration solutions should be kept on file.
+Up-to-date manufacturer safety data sheets (SDS) should be kept on file.
 These documents describe the flammability, toxicity, and other safety hazards of reagents.
 Some reagents may include constituents toxic to aquatic life.
 These should not be rinsed down a sink in any large quantities in primitive areas where the ultimate destination of wastewater is the aquatic environment.
 Instead, these reagents should be collected in a properly-marked leak-proof container for disposal in an adequate treatment system.